stackcheats/stacksheets/stack/Custom-Event-Handlers-for-Password-Validation.md

 Given below is the implementation to validate the given password against a list of defective passwords.
 The given implementation reads all the defective passwords from a text file named passwords.txt which is placed inside the `/<IS_HOME>/deployments/server/defective` folder.

-> For testing purposes, the given implementation can be modified to work with pre-defined list of defective passwords using ArrayList<>.
+> For testing purposes, the given implementation can be modified to work with pre-defined list of defective passwords using ArrayList.

 `gist:athiththan11/91f041fb6285235d2708580e914ce13c#DefaultDefectivePasswordValidator.java`